datreant/scipy-2016/abstract.md

 distinguishing characteristics that can be discovered, queried, and filtered.
-Treants can be manipulated individually and in aggregate, with mechanisms for granular access to the directories and files in their trees. **datreant** is vanilla by design to allow specialized applications to be built on top of it, with **MDSynthesis** as an example for working with molecular dynamics simulation data.
+Treants can be manipulated individually and in aggregate, with mechanisms for granular access to the directories and files in their trees. **datreant** is modular and extensible by design to allow specialized applications to be built on top of it, with **MDSynthesis** as an example for working with molecular dynamics simulation data.

 Long Description (approx. 200-500 words)